Traveling With Dogs & Cats

 You know your pet the best, so be sure to keep their behavior and needs in mind when deciding on whether or not you want to bring them along for your holiday travels or weekend getaway.
-If your pet gets overly stressed when traveling, or your schedule is jam packed with activities that your pet can’t tag along for, then think about housing them with a trusted pet sitter while you’re away.
-But if your pet enjoys traveling as much as you do, make sure that wherever you’re going knows you’re bringing your buddy.
+If your pet gets overly stressed when traveling or your schedule is jam packed with activities that your pet can’t tag along for, then think about housing them with a trusted pet sitter while you’re away.
+But, on the other hand, if your pet enjoys traveling as much as you do, make sure that wherever you’re going knows you’re bringing your buddy.
 Lots of hotels allow pets, so make sure to choose pet-friendly lodging and read through the pet policy so you know what to expect.
 There may be a pet fee, or weight and breed restrictions.
 Some hotels also offer amenities like dog beds and bowls.
 If you want to take your dog camping with you, be sure to pick a dog-friendly campsite (not all of them are), and do your homework so you know which areas may be off-limits to pets.

 Is Your Pet Fit for Travel?

 It’s a good idea to get the all-clear from your veterinarian before taking your dog or cat on a trip, especially if it’s been a while since their last wellness check.
 If you’re going to be traveling internationally you’ll need a health certificate and other documentation.
 If you’ll be crossing state lines with your dog or cat, you may also need a certificate of veterinary inspection (CVI) and vaccine documentation – you can find animal health requirements here.

 Take these steps before you travel—just in case:

 - Make sure your dog or cat’s ID tag is up to date and includes your phone number.